albertkemp/birdlist2023/README.md

 # birdlist2023
-My bird list of this year (147 species)
+My bird list of this year where I hope to get up to 200 species.